Ad hoc Analysis

 Grid

-Drag and Drop a field into one of the header sections.
-A drop down menu will be shown upon the drop that you can use to optionally use to rename and apply any functions/aggregations on the data applicable.
+Drag and drop a field into one of the header sections.
+A dropdown menu will be shown where you can rename and apply functions or aggregations on the data.

-To save an analysis, use the save menu save to the same widget, or clone to a new widget, which will create a new visualization based on analysis.
+To save an analysis, use the save menu to save to the same widget, or clone to a new widget.
+Cloning creates a new visualization based on the analysis.

 Query Previews

-Ad hoc analytics can be applied during the data plumbing/query phase.
+Ad hoc analytics can be applied during the data plumbing or query phase.
 Upon a query preview, use the ad hoc grid to drive the analysis, including nested elements.
 This will be saved as part of the query.
 See the example below.

 Examples

-Drag and drop fields from into the Fields/Metrics area to only show those fields.
+Drag and drop fields into the Fields/Metrics area to only show those fields.

 Ad Hoc Grid1

-i.
-Drag & Drop fields into the Grouping/Dimensions area that you want to segment by (This will auto-add the field into the Fields/Metrics area).
+1. Drag and drop fields into the Grouping/Dimensions area to segment by.
+This will auto-add the field into the Fields/Metrics area.

 Ad Hoc Grid2

-Set the date bucket (hour/date/month/year) in the pop up on the grouping/dimension and metrics sections to analyze aggregations by date buckets.
+Set the date bucket (hour, date, month, year) in the pop-up on the grouping or metrics sections to analyze by date buckets.

 Ad Hoc Grid3

-Nested objects and arrays are denoted by a '+' icon next to the field.
+Nested objects and arrays are denoted by a + icon next to the field.
 Nested fields and array elements are auto-detected.
-Click on the '+' sign to drill into nested objects and arrays and select the fields and analyze.
+Click the + sign to drill into nested objects and arrays and select fields for analysis.

 Ad Hoc Grid4